Welcome to Rishabh Iyer's webpage

 I completed my Ph.D in 2015 from University of Washington, Seattle where I worked with Jeff Bilmes.
 I am excited in making machines assist humans in processing massive amounts of data, particularly in understanding videos and images.
 I am interested in building intelligent systems which organize, analyze and summarize massive amounts of data, and also automatically learn from this.

-During my Ph.D, I won best paper awards at two of the top Machine Learning Conferences, Neural Information Processing Systems (NIPS) and International Conference of Machine Learning (ICML).
+I received the best paper awards at Neural Information Processing Systems (NeurIPS/NIPS) in 2013, the International Conference of Machine Learning (ICML) in 2013, and an Honorable Mention at CODS-COMAD in 2021.
 I also won a Microsoft Research Ph.D.
 Fellowship, a Facebook Ph.D.
-Fellowship, and the Yang Award for Outstanding Graduate Student from University of Washington, Seattle.
+Fellowship, and the Yang Award for Outstanding Graduate Student from University of Washington.

 awards and recognition